 If you’re heading off on holiday, you will want to travel with the peace of mind that your home is safe.
 One of the key things is to disguise the fact your property is vacant, as if burglars notice signs that suggest no-one is at home, they will see as an open invitation to try and get their hands on your prized possessions.

-Here are five things to remember when going on your travels to keep your home and your belongings secure.
+Here are some tips for leaving your house unoccupied to keep your home and your belongings secure.

 1. Check your household insurance